-Best Wi-Fi router for large homes in 2025: Get fast speeds and no dead zones
+Best Wi-Fi router for large homes in 2026: get fast speeds and no dead zones

-To help you find a Wi-Fi router that actually works for large homes, I collaborated with the Cybernews research team to conduct in-depth research and identify the best Wi-Fi routers for large homes in 2025.
-Keep reading for my top picks, detailed reviews, a side-by-side comparison, and a buyer’s guide to help you make the right choice.
+Even with this innovation, it still comes down to choosing the right device for your setup.
+To make that easier, I teamed up with the Cybernews research team to review the best Wi-Fi routers for large homes in %%currentyear%.
+Below, you’ll find my top picks, detailed reviews, and a buyer’s guide to help you make the right choice.

 Best Wi-Fi routers for large homes – shortlist

-- NETGEAR Nighthawk Cable Modem with Built-in WiFi 6 Router (CAX80) – the best Wi-Fi router for large homes in 2025
+- NETGEAR Nighthawk Cable Modem with Built-in Wi-Fi 6 Router (CAX80) – the best Wi-Fi router for large homes in 2026

 - NETGEAR Nighthawk Modem Router Combo (CAX30) – best router for large homes with port aggregation support